veillette/opticsTextbook/content/Chap10FiberOptics/FiberOptics.md

 We thus find that only certain bouncing angles $\bar{\theta}_m$ are allowed by the self-consistency condition and these are referred to as the $m$ modes of propagation.
-From Eq. {eq}`eq:fiber:self-consistency-condition` we can draw the important conclusion that the number of modes in the waveguide is limited, because $\max(\sin(\bar{\theta}_m))=1$.
+From {eq}`eq:fiber:self-consistency-condition` we can draw the important conclusion that the number of modes in the waveguide is limited, because $\max(\sin(\bar{\theta}_m))=1$.
 This implies that:
 - the maximum number of modes $M$ possibly propagating through the waveguide equals